stealthybox/capi-flux-demo/README.md

 ## Flux + Cluster API

-If you're docker cluster API provider is working, a cluster called "child2" should already be creating or be created by now.
+If you're docker cluster API provider is working, a cluster called "child" should already be creating or be created by now.
 Bootstrapping this repo created the Cluster objects in our initial capi mgmt cluster.

-This repo uses Flux's Kustomization API to sync the `./config/child2` directory to the child cluster to provision the kindnet network.
+This repo uses Flux's Kustomization API to sync the `./config/child` directory to the child cluster to provision the kindnet network.
 An additional GitRepository + Kustomization installs [podinfo](https://github.com/stefanprodan/podinfo) to the `dev` namespace.